 The amount of milk you are able to remove while pumping can be greatly affected if an incorrect flange size is being used.
 Determining the best pumping flange for your chest is made easier with the help of Legendairy Milk’s Nipple Ruler.

+How to measure nipple size?
 Using your Nipple Ruler tool in front of a mirror will help you see best.
 Snap a photo or video with your phone to re-watch how you measured your nipple and determine if the ruler was placed well for taking your nipple measurement.

 On the Nipple are two ways to measure your nipple - a ruler and a circular guide.
 Before you begin, you will want to take a look to see where you will be measuring.
-To get the correct sizing, you want to measure only the nipple and not the areola which is the darker area around the nipple extending out from the base of the nipple.
+To get the correct sizing, you want to measure only the nipple (pre-pump and hand stimulated) and not the areola which is the darker area around the nipple extending out from the base of the nipple.
 It is ok if your nipple does not protrude.
 Some parents have flat or inverted nipples and are still able to measure for their correct flange size.

 On the long edge of the tool is a millimeter measurement ruler guide to measure the diameter of your nipple.